nfarchadi/BlueShark_ISDM/README.md

 Model performance analysis was conducted in R version 4.2.3 on the University of California, Davis high-performance computing cluster, Farm ([https://hpc.ucdavis.edu/farm-cluster](https://hpc.ucdavis.edu/farm-cluster)).
 Model fitting for pooling and ensemble approaches were conducted using default computational specifications in R without explicit user-defined alterations to CPU cores (i.e. 1 CPU core utilized) or RAM.
 For both iSDMs, model fitting during cross-validation was run in parallel on 20 CPUs with 2 GB of memory per CPU on a single node.

 **NOTE:** These specifications apply to the full datasets; computational demands will differ when using the subsetted datasets provided in this repository.

+## Questions and Feedback

+If you encounter with any problems or error, please create an issue here.
+Starting an issue will help others trying to use this code.
+Any other questions please contact the corresponding author, N. Farchad (nfarchadi@sdsu.edu)